6 Basic Financial Skills Every Kid Should Know Before Leaving Home

 Knowing how to save for an emergency situation is another vital skill.
 Your children may think they can always rely on you, their parents, to bail them out in times of trouble, but they need to become independent and deal with their finances themselves.
 Putting away a little money each month for emergency situations is a skill everyone must learn and master early on.

-5. Understanding What Credit Is and How Credit Cards Work
+Tip 5.
+Understand What Credit Is and How Credit Cards Work

 Lenders tend to target young adults who have little experience with money by getting them to sign up to credit card and loan offers.
 Kids need to understand credit offers before they sign on the dotted line.
 Teach your kids how to comprehend basic agreements and terms and conditions for credit cards, debit cards and loans so they know exactly what each deal entails and whether it makes sense to sign up.
 Most importantly, teach them to identify when a deal seems too good to be true.